thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 This section ensures that the project adheres to our internal coding standards and code management processes.

-[ ] **Follow Git Flow standards when committing changes**

-We typically use the [Git Flow process](https://thinkbrownstone.atlassian.net/wiki/display/DEV/Git+Flow) for code management.
-It includes a branching strategy that works well for our typical development approach.

 [ ] **Adhere to code review process**

 Part of our git flow process includes using pull requests, and subsequent code reviews, prior to merging code into the main development branch.